apolo74/YARS/README.md

 # YARS
 Yet Another RAG Script

 The main goal of this project is to share a light-weight but powerful and open-source base for people to ingest PDF files and find information directly by asking questions.
-The core components of this chatbot are **nvidia** and **langchain** libraries, both **free** to use!
-The main advantage of this implementation is the possibility to choose from a list of different **LLM** models hosted by NVIDIA.
+The core components of this chatbot are **ollama** and **langchain** libraries, both **free** to use!
+The main advantage of this implementation is the possibility to choose from a list of different **LLM** models provided by Ollama.
+You are in control of which models you want to run locally!

 **YARS** will continue to grow with more functionality, with the target audience being the scientific community.
 I'll write more about my personal short- and long-term goals of this *chatbot* soon :)